cpske/ISP/introduction/index.md

 * Introduction to Software Process Models and the purpose of a defined process
 * Iterative and incremental development
-* How to write good code that's testable and maintainable
+* Writing good code that's testable and maintainable
 * Coding standard and documenting code
+* Good developer habits, esp. attention to detail and continual learning
 * Version control as part of a workflow
 * Testing
 * Design and code reviews
 * Refactoring existing software
 * Automation of tests and deployment
 * Estimating, planning, and tracking your work
-* Good developer habits, esp. attention to detail
 * Develop *faster* by automating repetitive work and following a process

-"Good code" requires consistently using a coding convention, documenting code, writing code that is readable and testable, reviewing, and updating (refactoring) code when needed.
+"Good code" includes consistently using a coding convention, documenting code, writing code that is readable and testable, reviewing, and updating (refactoring) code when needed.

 *01219346 Software Process &amp; Project Management* covers software process in more depth.
 This course is aimed at